 Endocrinologists diagnose glandular problems within the endocrine system, which includes the thyroid, pancreas, adrenal gland, pituitary gland, parathyroid gland, hypothalamus and the ovaries and testes.

 Diabetes is perhaps the most prevalent disorder treated by a doctor specializing in endocrinology.
-The pancreas produces the hormone insulin, which the body needs to convert food into energy.
+The pancreas produces the insulin hormone, which the body needs to convert food into energy.
 Diabetes occurs when the body stops producing insulin—as in type 1, previously known as juvenile diabetes—or the body becomes resistant to it—as in type 2 diabetes.

-When endocrine system disorders create imbalance in your body's hormone levels, they can affect your metabolism and the regulation of insulin and sugar levels.
+For example, when endocrine system disorders create imbalance in your body's hormone levels, they can affect your metabolism and the regulation of insulin and sugar levels.
 An underactive thyroid can lead to weight gain and sluggishness.

 Pediatric endocrinology is a pediatric subspecialty that focuses on endocrine disorders that affect physical growth and sexual development in children ranging from infants to teens.
 Some of the conditions pediatric endocrinologists diagnose and manage include diabetes, hyperthyroidism, hypothyroidism, congenital hypothyroidism, precocious puberty, delayed puberty, short stature and Turner syndrome.

 In addition to attending medical school, doctors trained in pediatric endocrinology receive a three-year fellowship after completing a three-year pediatrics residency.
 The fellowship and the specialty, focus heavily on research, but not exclusively.